vuejs/rfcs/active-rfcs/0000-router-navigation-failures.md

 # Summary

-- Explicitely define what a navigation failure is and how and where we can catch them.
+- Explicitly define what a navigation failure is, and how and where we can catch them.
 - Change when the Promised-based `router.push`(and `router.replace` by extension) resolves and rejects.
 - Make `router.push` consistent with `router.afterEach` and `router.onError`.